 HOW DOES A LANDLORD PARTICIPATE?

-Let us know if you have a unit available.
-We always have clients looking for a new home.
-List your unit by completing this Unit Listing Form and returning to us.
-The form can be emailed to FrontD@hatc.org, faxed (360) 586-0038, or mailed to: PO Box 1638, Olympia WA 98507-1638.
+If you are not a current landlord and have an available unit you would like to list, you can list your unit by completing this Unit Listing Form and returning to us.
+The form can be emailed to FrontD@hatc.org, faxed (360) 251-0500, or mailed to: PO Box 1638, Olympia WA 98507-1638.